 Happy CTRL+f’ing!
 You now have a machine readable PDF.

 This works fine for a single file but we can do better.
 This little bash script converts all PDF files in a folder.
 Since we don’t want to OCR PDF files we already converted we check if the PDF file includes fonts.
 If it does, we know the PDF contains some sort of text and we don’t spend time converting it again.

-This can now easily run as a cronjob to periodically OCR all scanned invoices.
+This can now easily be ran as a cronjob to periodically OCR all scanned PDF invoices.